Young depressed veteran with stomach issues sitting on her bed looking sad

 If a veteran has a gastrointestinal condition that upsets the balance of bacteria in their digestive system, their gut bacteria may lose the ability to manufacture sufficient neurotransmitters to maintain a healthy chemical balance in the brain.

 A gastrointestinal issue can also interfere with how the gut uses neurotransmitters to communicate with the brain.
+Consequently, the brain may receive an unnecessary or inappropriate influx of neurotransmitters that trigger a particular response, such as anxiety.

 Making a VA Disability Claim for a Mental Health Condition Linked to a Gastrointestinal Problem